Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Results

 An advantage of employing a neural network model such as the SSN, which shows characteristic features of cortical dynamics, such as gamma oscillations and transient overshoots (including their contrast dependence), is that we can also explore the predictions the model makes for these features, now for the ASD-network.

 Firstly, we look at gamma oscillations.
 To that end we computed the power spectrum from the local field potential (LFP), from which we extracted the peak gamma frequency for different contrast levels for both networks (\Cref{fig_transients_and_oscillations}~a).
 We note that the overall frequency modulation is very similar in both networks, with slightly higher peak gamma frequency in the ASD-network for high contrast stimuli (cf. \Cref{fig_transients_and_oscillations}~b, left panel, red and blue).
-Previous work has reported higher peak gamma frequency in ASD subjects solving a visual task, which was interpreted as a sign of ``increased neural inhibition'' \cite{dickinson2016superior}.
+Previous work has reported higher peak gamma frequency in ASD subjects solving a visual task, which was interpreted as a sign of ``increased neural inhibition''\cite{dickinson2016superior}.
 At first glance, this might seem at odds with the starting point for our work where we have weakened inhibitory synapses.
 It is worth noting however that total inputs (both E and I) result in a balanced recurrent network from a dynamic equilibrium, which may result in higher inhibitory currents, despite weaker inhibitory synapses.
-This is precisely the case here (see \Cref{fig_params}~d).
+This is precisely the case here (see \Cref{fig_params} ~d).
 Indeed, it has been known for decades that balanced networks are prone to so-called ``paradoxical effects''\cite{tsodyks1997paradoxical}, whereby direct external inhibitory inputs to I cells, can actually lead to increased I rates.
-This also hints at why seemingly contradictory results are often found regarding inhibition in ASD.
+This also hints at why seemingly contradictory results are often found regarding inhibition in ASD depending on what exactly is chosen as a measure of inhibition.

 Interestingly however, gamma power is higher for the ASD-network (see sharper gamma peaks in the spectra of \Cref{fig_transients_and_oscillations}~a, and in \Cref{fig_transients_and_oscillations}~b, right plot, blue vs red).
-This is true in particular at zero contrast where the stimulus is completely uninformative and the network is hence actually sampling from the prior.
-In sampling based models, such as this one, spontaneous activity is postulated to encode this prior distribution \cite{berkes2011spontaneous}.
-This is interesting since higher gamma band power in resting state activity of ASD subjects has been reported in the past\cite{van2015increased}.
+An insight into the functional interpretation of this effect can be obtained from analyzing neural responses at zero contrast, representing what is usually termed spontaneous activity in the literature.
+In sampling based models, such as this one, spontaneous activity is postulated to encode this prior distribution\cite{berkes2011spontaneous}.
+Indeed, when the stimulus is completely uninformative, as is the case at zero contrast, the posterior matches the prior.
+The model hence predicts higher gamma power in spontaneous activity, which is in line with previous reports of higher gamma band power in resting state activity of ASD subjects\cite{van2015increased}.